vince-p/academicprofile/content/publication/2022_The_Emerging_Science_of_Microd/index.md

 +++
-title = "The Emerging Science of Microdosing: A Systematic Review of Research on Low Dose Psychedelics (1955 \textendash 2021) and Recommendations for the Field" date = "2022-05-01" authors = ["Vince Polito", "Paul Liknaitzky"] publication_types = ["2"]
+title = "The emerging science of microdosing: A systematic review of research on low dose psychedelics (1955 - 2021) and recommendations for the field" date = "2022-05-01" authors = ["Vince Polito", "Paul Liknaitzky"] publication_types = ["2"]